 Challenges & Risks of Generative AI in Automotive

-While powerful, Generative AI comes with challenges that must be addressed.
+While powerful, Generative AI comes with Automotive Industry Challenges that must be addressed.

 Key concerns include: